 Retirement and Pension benefits are taxed differently depending on the age of the recipient.
-Married couples filing a joint return should complete the Michigan Pension Schedule (Form 4884) based on the year of birth of the older spouse.
+Married couples filing a joint return should complete Form 4884 based on the year of birth of the older spouse.
 Military and Michigan National Guard pensions, railroad retirement benefits and Social Security benefits are exempt from tax and should be reported on the Schedule 1, line 11 or line 14.

 Who May Claim a Pension Subtraction

-- Recipients born before 1946 may subtract all qualifying pension and retirement benefits received from public sources, and may subtract qualifying private pension and retirement benefits up to $52,808 if single or married filing separate, or $105,615 if married filing a joint return.
-If your public retirement benefits are greater than the maximum amounts you are not entitled to claim a subtraction for private pensions.
+- Recipients born before 1946 may subtract all qualifying retirement and pension benefits received from federal or Michigan public sources, and may subtract qualifying private retirement and pension and benefits up to $53,759 if single or married filing separate, or $107,517 if married filing a joint return.
+If your public retirement benefits are greater than the maximum amount, you are not entitled to claim an additional subtraction for private pensions.

 NOTE: In addition to the public retirement benefits listed above, the private pension limits are also reduced by the following from Schedule 1, line 11: